Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-paths.md

 ## Access from code

-You can access the literal path of a given control via its [`InputControl.path`](xref:UnityEngine.InputSystem.InputControl) property.

-If needed, you can manually parse a control path into its components using the [`InputControlPath.Parse(path)`](xref:UnityEngine.InputSystem.InputControlPath) API.
+You can access the literal path of a given control via its [`InputControl.path`](xref:UnityEngine.InputSystem.InputControl.path) property.
+If you need to, you can manually parse a control path into its components using the [`InputControlPath.Parse(path)`](xref:UnityEngine.InputSystem.InputControlPath.Parse(System.String)) API:

 ```CSharp
 var parsed = InputControlPath.Parse("<XRController>{LeftHand}/trigger").ToArray();